Close Menu

 That afternoon, when I stepped back and my daughter stepped in, I watched our family’s culture teach itself.

-The lesson she delivered, greet your parents, respect your elders, stand up straight, was word-for-word what I had repeated to her for years.
+The lesson she delivered, greet your parents, respect your elders, stand up straight, was word for word what I had repeated to her for years.

-That’s the real test of how family values actually stick.
+That is the real test of how family values actually stick.

-Here’s what I want every parent of multiple kids to hear.
+Here is what I want every parent of multiple kids to hear.

-It’s also, sometimes, the thing that gets in the way.
+Your instinct to fix things is loving.
+It is also, sometimes, the thing that gets in the way.

 When I stepped in to take the bag, I was ready to solve a surface-level problem.

 My daughter was already solving a deeper one.
+She was doing the cultural onboarding.

 She was running the peer mentoring session.